In its present form, the Gunnebo Group is a young company. But it has an industrial heritage going back 250 years.

 This includes Fichet-Bauche, a listed company on the French stock exchange with a history in safes dating back to 1825, and Chubbsafes, a globally recognised brand of safes established in the UK in 1818.
 See Brands.

 Gunnebo Industries is acquired by venture capital company, HIDEF.
-HIDEF changes its name to Gunnebo AB and Gunnebo becomes listed on the Swedish stock exchange for the first time.
+HIDEF changes its name to Gunnebo AB and Gunnebo becomes listed on Nasdaq Stockholm for the first time.
 The new company will focus on delivering security solutions around the globe.

 The roots of the company